jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 seeking to exploit weaknesses.
-To examine how this balance is managed across a variety of programmable logic controllers (PLCs), we started by using Defender for IoTs on\-premises network sensors to identify OT assets on a network, including vendor, model, and firmware version.
+To examine how this balance is managed across a variety of programmable logic controllers (PLCs), we started by using Defender for IoT’s on\-premises network sensors to identify OT assets on a network, including vendor, model, and firmware version.
 Our focus was on a collection of widely used PLCs